visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 interpolation.
 That is, all vectors must be rotated to match the orientation of the trajectory.
 The ICS code will do this processing for standard fields (e.g non-higher order elements).

-Integrator
-""""""""""

-See :ref:`common ICS integrator` attributes that are common to all ICS operators.

-Step Length
-"""""""""""

-See :ref:`common ICS step length` attributes that are common to all ICS operators.

-Tolerances
-""""""""""

-See :ref:`common ICS tolerances` attributes that are common to all ICS operators.

 Termination
 """""""""""